Add Too Much Information (TMI) to your Business Glossary

 - Identify and print KPI’s only and provide an index with hyperlinks to supporting documents.

-Monthly reports decreased to 9 pages long and this practice was promoted across other plants.
+Monthly reports decreased to 9 pages in length and this practice was promoted across other plants.
 The accountant we worked with was recognized for her efforts in improving the system.
-Not only did she accept and embrace the change, she became an important advocate and supporter of our endeavors.
+Not only did she accept and embrace the change, but she also became an important advocate and supporter of our endeavors.